Pop. 1.4MCOL: 112%5 month season#33 Market

 Updated

-Window Cleaning pricing data for New Hampshire is sourced from U.S. Bureau of Labor Statistics, Census Bureau cost of living data, and verified quotes from local service professionals.
+Window Cleaning pricing data for New Hampshire is calculated using U.S. Bureau of Labor Statistics wage data, Census Bureau cost of living indices, and state-level economic indicators.

 Data Sources: